 - Cervical dystonia.
 In this painful condition, your neck muscles contract involuntarily causing your head to twist or turn into an uncomfortable position.

 - Lazy eye.
 The most common cause of lazy eye is an imbalance in the muscles responsible for positioning the eye.

 - Muscle contractures.
 Some neurological conditions, such as cerebral palsy, can cause your limbs to pull in toward your center.
-In some cases, these contracted muscles can be relaxed with botulinum toxin injections.
+In some cases, these contracted muscles can be relaxed with Botox injections.

 - Hyperhidrosis.
 In this condition, excessive sweating occurs even when the temperature isn't hot and you're not exerting yourself.

 - Eye twitching.
-Botulinum toxin injections may help relieve contracture or twitching of muscles around the eye.
+Botox injections may help relieve contracture or twitching of muscles around the eye.

 Botox injections are relatively safe when performed by an experienced doctor.
-Possible side effects include:
+Possible side effects and complications include:

 - Pain, swelling or bruising at the injection site

 - Crooked smile or drooling